 To issue and track a refund on a payment you've manually marked as paid:

-1. Issue your refund through the original payment method — for anything not transacted through HoneyBook, this will need to be done outside of HoneyBook.
+1. Issue your refund—for anything not transacted through HoneyBook, this will need to be done outside of HoneyBook.

-HoneyBook Tip: You can accept credit card and bank transfer payments directly through HoneyBook.
+HoneyBook Tip: To protect your business, we recommend directly refunding the original payment, through the original payment method.
+You can accept credit card and bank transfer payments directly through HoneyBook.
 If a payment came in through one of those methods, here's how to issue the refund through HoneyBook.

-4. From within the file or via the Payments tab, find the payment you'd like to refund and select the 3-dot icon.
+4. Locate the Action Summary section, find the payment you'd like to refund, and select the 3-dot icon.

-5. Select Full / Partial Refund from the menu that appears.
+5. Select Mark as refund from the menu that appears.